elliotec/greenery/file.txt

-You own a dog, but you can only feed a cat.
+You will be held hostage by a radical group.